KatherineWeller/web_dev/README.txt

 7/27/2020 - Created basic registration page with .css styling [no bootstrap elements included]

+8/19/20 - Created basic image gallery using .css styling and bootstrap elements.

 Updates to come on both front-end and back-end undertakings.